docker-library/mysql/README.md

 ## Start a MySQL Server Instance

-Start a MySQL instance as follows (but make sure you also read the section below on data persistence):
+Start a MySQL instance as follows (but make sure you also read the sections *Secure Container Startup* and *Where to Store Data* below):

     docker run --name my-container-name -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql/mysql-server:tag